NoeliaCI/Hangman-Game/README.md

 ## **Testing**

-- I tested that this web page works in different browsers: Chrome, Firefox, Edge.
+- I tested that this website works in different browsers: Chrome, Firefox, Edge.
 - I used devtools device toolbar to confirm that the website is responsive and looks good on all standard screen sizes.
 - I tested all the links and confirmed that they work and lead where they should.
 - I tested entering a name and checked that it is showing on the result screen.